lynzley/lynzley/README.md

-# 🐦Hello, World!
-I'm Lynzley
+# 🐦 Hello, World!
+I'm Lynzley (she/her) 🐦

 ## I am working as a developer
-- I work as a software developer at Avanade.
+- I work as a front-end developer at Avanade.
 - I have experience with front-end and full-stack development.

 - I enjoy working with impactful and innovative technology.